Kie Nakanishi: Early career

 Nakanishi began playing badminton in elementary school and won prefectural tournaments during her junior high years.
 At Omiya Higashi High School, she began to specialize in doubles.
 In 2012, she partnered with her senior Nozomi Okuhara to win the National Sports Festival junior women's doubles title.

 After high school, Nakanishi attended Waseda University, where she studied in the Faculty of Sport Sciences and later captained the badminton team.
 In 2017, she won the women's singles title at the All Japan Student Championships (Inter-Collegiate) and the mixed doubles title at the All Japan Student Mixed Doubles Tournament with Minoru Koga.
 That same year, she won the Japan Ranking Circuit in mixed doubles with Yuki Kaneko.
 For these collegiate achievements, she received the Azusa Ono Memorial Sports Award and the Sports Honorary Award.
 Nakanishi graduated from Waseda in March 2018 and began her professional career the following month by joining the Nihon Unisys team, now known as BIPROGY.

 Career

-2018
+2018–2020

-In 2018, Nakanishi partnered with Chisato Hoshi to win her first international title at the Austrian International.
-The pair later won their first BWF World Tour title at the Super 100 Russian Open.
-That year, she also partnered with Arisa Higashino, reaching the semifinals of the Super 300 New Zealand Open and finishing as a runner-up at the All Japan Members Championships.
+In 2018, Nakanishi partnered with Chisato Hoshi to win her first international title at the Austrian International, followed by her first BWF World Tour title at the Super 100 Russian Open.
+Additionally, she partnered with Arisa Higashino to reach the semifinals of the New Zealand Open and finished as a runner-up at the All Japan Members Championships.

-2019

-Nakanishi formed a new women's doubles partnership with Rin Iwanaga.
-They won two titles that year: the South Australia International and the Dubai International.
-The duo also finished as runners-up at the Super 100 Dutch Open and reached the semifinals of the Finnish Open and the Sydney International.
+In 2019, Nakanishi established a new, long-term women's doubles partnership with Rin Iwanaga.
+The duo claimed titles at the South Australia International and the Dubai International, and finished as runners-up at the Dutch Open.
+The pair's 2020 season was severely restricted by the COVID-19 pandemic.
+Competing only in domestic tournaments, they reached the quarterfinals at the All Japan Championships.

-2020

-Nakanishi and Iwanaga's season was limited due to the COVID-19 pandemic.
-Competing only in domestic tournaments, they reached the quarterfinals at the All Japan Championships, where they were defeated by eventual champions Yuki Fukushima and Sayaka Hirota.